New Castle County Police Asking For Help Identifying Suspect Accused Of Sexually Assaulting Teen In Park

-Then, police say the suspect showed a weapon and sexually assaulted the victim.

-Police say the suspect is a Black male, approximately 16 to 25 years old, with a thin build and a short haircut.
+According to investigators, the suspect, who they say is between 16 and 25 years old, approached the girl, who was walking alone, flashed a weapon and then sexually assaulted her.

+It happened in the park off of Banning Road near St. Elizabeth’s High School.

-He was last seen wearing a black hat, white T-shirt under a red, white and blue coat, dark pants and white Nike sneakers.
+Now investigators need your help locating the suspect, who was last seen wearing a white T-shirt under a red, white and blue puffy coat, with white Nike sneakers.

+His most distinguishing piece of clothing was a black hat with “Thorough Threads” written in a multi-colored font.

+New Castle County Police say any information can be given anonymously.
+They are also suggesting anyone using the park to remain extra vigilant, especially if they’re alone or isolated.

 If you have any information, contact Detective Michelle Burrus at (302)395-8131or email at Michelle.Burrus@newcastlede.gov or call the New Castle County Division of Police non-emergency number at 302-573-2800.